maniacs-oss/snackis/snabel.md

 ```

 ### Coroutines
 Calling ```yield``` from a lambda logs the current position, stack and environment before returning; execution continues from the yielding position with restored stack and environment on next call.
-A fresh coroutine context is returned on first ```yield``` when, the context may be used for further calls and will reset itself when the coroutine returns.
+A coroutine context is returned on first ```yield```, calling the context resumes execution.
 Use ```&yield``` to get a target that yields when called.

 ```
 S: {yield 42} call